 [facts] assert has_tests

-When the model modifies a file, the harness asserts the modification and derives verify gates.
-The TDD gate (since it enforces that tests pass before changes are accepted) is where the variable binding matters:
+When the model modifies a file, the harness asserts that too and re-runs the rules.
+The TDD gate rule (named after test-driven development, since it enforces that tests pass before changes are accepted) uses placeholder variables that get filled in with whatever matches:

 What it looks like running#